deleidos/prototype-20150626/README.md

 Documentation was added for the [Mongo REST API](http://openfda.deleidos.com/apidocs/swaggerui).

 ###Usability Testing
-Usability testing was conducted by the summer interns, and issues identified were entered into the Issues page on GitHub.
+Usability testing was conducted, and issues identified were entered into the Issues page on GitHub.

 ## Day 8: Monday, June 29